registerguard/slotted/README.md

 ### FEATURES

-* One, or multiple, Areas (from a single section).
+* One, or multiple, Areas (from a single Section).
 * Slot(s) inclusion.
 * Slot(s) exclusion.
 * Ability to look at one, or multiple, Staging Versions.